dana-ross/adrian/README.md

 ##### directories

 A list of directories where Adrian should look for font files.
-On Linux, system-wide fonts are stored in `/usr/share/fonts`.
+On Linux, system-wide fonts are usually found in `/usr/share/fonts`.

-Supported font formats:

-* otf
-* ttf
-* woff
-* woff2

 ## Usage